The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-ARCH results on simulated data

-First we consider data generated by the model considered in the intentionally `difficult' example of Section~\ref{s:simulated} in the main text.
-The posterior probability of the true context-tree model, $\pi(T^*|x)$, is shown in Table~\ref{table_sim_arch} as a function of different choices for $M$ and $D$.
 For all values of $M$ and $D$, with $n=1000$ observations the MAP context-tree model is the empty tree, corresponding to a single ARCH model.
 The posterior probability of the true tree model is still small as there are not enough data to support a more complex model.
 For $D=5$, there is a small difference in $\pi(T^*|x)$ compared to $D=3,4$, which might suggest that there are also not enough data yet for the Laplace approximations of~(\ref{laplace}) to be accurate.
 With $n=2500$ observations the MAP context-tree model is now $T^*$, with posterior probability $\pi(T^*|x) \approx 0.42$, and with all values of~$D$ effectively giving identical results.
-With $n=5000$ and $n=10000$ observations, the posterior probability of the true model becomes, respectively, $0.90$ and~$0.99$, for all values of~$D$.
+With $n=5000$ and $n=10000$ observations, the posterior probability of the true model becomes, respectively, $0.90$ and~$0.99$, for all values of $D$.
 Increasing the number of Fisher iterations from $M=10$ to $M=100$, and trying different initialisations gave identical results.
-We also recall from Section~\ref{s:simulated} that the estimates of the parameters based on $n=5000$ observations with $M=10$ and $D=5$ were very close to their true underlying values; recall~(\ref{eq:MAPs1}) and~(\ref{eq:MAPs2}) in the main text.
+We also recall from Section~\ref{s:simulated} that the estimates of the parameters based on $n=5000$ observations with $M=10$ and $D=5$ were very close to their true underlying values; recall~(\ref{eq:MAPs1}) and~(\ref{eq:MAPs2}).

 As a second example, we consider the binary context-tree model with depth~$2$ and states $\mathcal {S} = \{1, 01, 00 \}$.
 The true model (left) and the model fitted from $n=5000$ observations with $M=10$ and $D=5$~(right) are given below, with the posterior probability of the true context-tree model being $\pi(T^*|x) \approx 0.98$.